 Mosaic virus is spread by aphids and leafminers.
 This causes dark and light mottling and distortion on leaves and distortion of leaves.
 To protect your garden from mosaic virus, eliminate aphids and leafminers before they can spread the virus to your plants.

 Pea enation virus is also spread by aphids and is fatal to your plants.
 If both your plants and their pods are showing deformation, and there is blistering to the leaves, remove them and destroy them.

 A: While their name might imply it, cowpeas are not peas.
 While they are also classified as a legume, cowpeas are actually a type of bean.
 Also called black-eyed peas, crowder peas, southern peas, and yardlong beans, cowpeas have different needs than peas do for optimal growth conditions and shouldn’t be mixed up with the other peas.
 They are best grown if treated just like beans.

 Q: What can you plant right after growing peas?

 A: A common choice right after growing peas in a patch is cucumber, as they can often use the same trellis to grow on and can be trained to grow upright.
-However, if you’ve had any issues with fungal soil infections like fusarium wilt, choose resistant cultivars.
+However, choose resistant cultivars if you’ve had any issues with fungal soil infections like fusarium wilt.
 Cucumbers love the added nitrogen that deteriorating pea roots leave in the soil.

 If you’ve found cucumber beetles in your peas during the season, avoid planting cucumber.
-Consider instead a crop which is not susceptible to cucumber beetle damage.
+Consider instead a crop that is not susceptible to cucumber beetle damage.